 Brittany Lloyd, a member of the class of 2015 from Abington, Pa., will undertake a summer internship with the Native American Land Conservancy in Southern California, which aims to protect endangered Native American sites.
 An English and sociology/anthropology double major, Lloyd will continue her research on place names in Native American cultures and how land and language relate to one another.
 She also hopes to begin original research on different linguistic aspects of local Native American sacred sites and work with the Learning and Healing Landscapes program to promote understanding about sacred Native American sites.
 Lloyd is a member of Pi Beta Phi sorority and writes for the Washington and Lee student-run blog.

 Daphine Mugayo, a member of the class of 2015 from Kampala, Uganda, is a pre-med student majoring in biochemistry and economics with a minor in poverty and human capability studies.
-She will spend the summer conducting research in molecular genetics under the mentorship of Dr. Joseph Goldstein '62, Nobel Prize-winner in medicine and chairman of the department of molecular genetics at University of Texas Southwestern Medical Center.
+She used her Johnson Opportunity Grant to take part in W&L's Washington Term Program in Washington, D.C., as well as to do oncology research at Baylor College of Medicine in Houston, TX.
 Mugayo is a member of the Student Recruitment Committee.

 Alejandro Paniagua is a member of the class of 2016 from San José, Costa Rica.
-He is a double major in business administration and environmental studies and plans to spend the summer doing research in northeastern Australia and northern New Zealand.
-He will be comparing and contrasting the forests in these countries as they share a similar Gondwanan history but have undergone different changes due to human activity.
+He is a double major in business administration and environmental studies and spent the summer doing research in northeastern Australia and northern New Zealand.
 He is a tutor with W&L's English as a Second Language, a university peer tutor, a member of the International Education Committee, W&L's Student Consulting, the Biological Honor Society and Sigma Nu fraternity.
 He is also a resident of the Global Service House, a member of the Multicultural Student Association, Student Environmental Action League, committee chair and delegate for the Model United Nations and president of the Student Association for International Learning.

-Austin Pierce, a member of the class of 2015 from Yorktown, Va., will attend Leiden University's prestigious summer linguistics program.
+Austin Pierce, a member of the class of 2015 from Yorktown, Va., attended Leiden University's prestigious summer linguistics program.
 Pierce is a triple major in economics, philosophy and East Asian languages and literature and intends to pursue a degree in law and global affairs.
-During the program he will study Old English, the Caucasian language Avar and two Indo-Iranian languages—Ossetic and Old Persian.
 He is a Johnson scholar, a peer tutor in Chinese and a founding member of the Spanish literary magazine "Pluma."
 He is one of the general co-chairs of the First-Year Orientation Committee and founding president of Providing Lively Amusement for Young Adults.
 He is also vice-president of the Shakespeare Society, a dance instructor for the African Society and a member of both W&L's University Singers and the acapella singing group General Admission.

 Joy Putney, a member of the class of 2016 from Fairfax, Va., conducted research at the Auckland Bioengineering Institute in New Zealand on effective signal processing and modeling of gastrointestinal (GI) electrical activity.
 Putney is a double major in physics/engineering and biology.
 Her specific project involved understanding the physiological basis behind the propagation of spike waves—a type of GI activity that occurs in the small intestine.
 She is a member of the General's Christian Fellowship, Engineers Without Borders, Model United Nations and Beta Beta Beta Biological Honor Society.